maximelamure/rest.li/docs/testsuite_troubleshooting.md

 ================

 ### My language-specific test suite doesn't run at all:
-While the tests in this suite are helpful for finding incompatibilities between Rest.li implementations, some incompatibilities prevent the project from building.
-When adding a new language, or adding a new test, it may be necessary to omit some tests, schemas, or resources so that the rest of the suite can run properly.
+While the tests specified by the test suite spec are helpful for finding incompatibilities between Rest.li implementations, some incompatibilities prevent the project from building.
+When adding a new language or expanding the Rest.li Test Suite Specification, it may be necessary to omit some of the spec's tests, schemas, or resources so that the rest of the suite can run properly.
+The omitted features should be noted as incompatibilities.

 ##### DataTemplate generation fails
 A .pdsc schema may not be supported by your Rest.li implementation.
 Ignore this schema when generating code so that the